Jean Smart

 Recent Work and Accolades

 Jean Smart's career has continued to flourish in recent years.
-Her performance in the critically acclaimed and runaway hit HBO Max series Hacks has earned her widespread recognition and numerous awards, including two Emmy awards for Outstanding Lead Actress in a Comedy Series, a Golden Globe Award, and a Screen Actors Guild Award.
+Her performance in the critically acclaimed and runaway hit HBO Max series Hacks has earned her widespread recognition and numerous awards, including three Emmy awards for Outstanding Lead Actress in a Comedy Series, a Golden Globe Award, and a Screen Actors Guild Award.
 The role of Deborah Vance, a legendary stand-up comedian, allowed Jean to once again showcase her incredible talent and versatility.

 Discussing her role in Hacks, Jean noted, "Deborah is unlike any character I’ve played before, but she has pieces of my favorite roles all rolled into one."
 This quote highlights how the role encapsulates the breadth of her acting experience.